Preserving the Pioneer Spirit

 On April 29, 1884 Lewis leased “17,000 acres, from Cyrus Rawson” (2018.43) which was a part of Rancho Niguel, a Mexican land grant once owned by Juan Avila.
 Throughout the years, Lewis purchased 21,723 acres which became known as the Moulton Ranch.

 Lewis and Nellie married in 1908.
 He built her a house on their homestead near the modern day Oakbrooke timeline near the 5 Freeway.
 They had two daughters, Charlotte and Louise.

 Today, the land comprises much of Laguna Niguel, Laguna Woods, Laguna Hills, Laguna Beach, Dana Point, and Aliso Viejo.
 We aim to work with these cities to provide them with their heritage and preserve the past.
 Together we can educate the communities by exhibiting their history at the Moulton Museum.

 Laguna Hills, California

 The Moulton Ranch Center mural depicts the history of Laguna Hills in a large, immersive mural painting that combines maps and photos from the Moulton Museum archives.
 These images are taken from the Moulton Ranch into an original artistic composition by Tim Smith, LCAD.
 View Orange County history through art in Laguna Hill’s first mural project!
 We hope you can experience the mural in person at 23272 Cabot Road in Laguna Hills.
-Please visit moultonmuseum.org/mural and follow us on social media for more content, details and upcoming events.
+Please visit moultonmuseum.org/mural.

 Get in Touch

-Please provide us with your research questions.
-We would be happy to provide you with information.
+Please provide us with your research questions, concerns, and ideas.
+We would be happy to follow-up with you and provide you with information.